sindresorhus/ky/readme.md

 Type: `number | false`\
 Default: `10000`

 Per-attempt timeout in milliseconds for getting a response, applied independently to each retry.
+Ky shortcut methods also use this value as a separate timeout for reading the response body.
 Cannot be greater than 2147483647.
 See also [`totalTimeout`](#totaltimeout).

 If set to `false`, there will be no per-attempt timeout.